 While career assessments and personality tests are not the end-all-be-all for defining your career goals, they are a helpful starting point.
 Many personality and career tests are not based on scientific method and haven’t performed well on tests of reliability and validity.
 But this does not mean that they can’t still be useful tools for you to use.

 They can help you learn about yourself, your interests, your strengths, and your weaknesses.

 Regardless of how accurate you find your results, taking the tests and interpreting them will encourage further introspection.
 If you find some careers that look promising, it might be a good idea to research those positions.
-If you find a description of your strengths that really resonates with you, it might be helpful to investigate careers that will require you to harness and apply those skills.
+For example, results may reveal strengths that really resonate with you.
+It might then be helpful to investigate careers that will require you to harness and apply those skills.

-Here we’ve listed just a few free and popular career and personality tests (but there are many more available through a quick online search) :
+Here we’ve listed just a few free and popular career and personality tests (but there are many more available online) :

 The MAPP career test is comprised of about 70 questions in which you are asked to sort your likes and dislikes.
 It’s supposed to take about 22 minutes.
 It aims to help you discover careers that would suit your interests and fit with your motivations.

 The MAPP test has held up to reliability and validity studies and has been used by many institutions and career counselors.